bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/f/FaceExcavationTypeOther_0lbmhmhR58qOUMiS7LAWk4/Documentation.md

-A user defined underground face excavation type when FaceExcavationType = OTHER
+A user defined underground face excavation type when FaceExcavationType = OTHER.